+- j.
+Any area within the City mapped by the most up to date Pierce County landslide inventory prepared by Washington State Department of Natural Resources (DNR) and LIDAR imagery. - k.
+Landslide Hazard sub-classifications: Landslide hazard areas shall be classified into categories which reflect each landslide hazard areas past landslide activity and the potential for future landslide activity based on an analysis of slope instability.
+Landslide hazard areas shall be designated as follows: - i.
+Active Landslide Areas.
 A composite of the active landslides and/or unstable areas, including that portion of the top of slope and slope face subject to failure and sliding as well as toe of slope areas subject to impact from down slope run-out, identified and mapped during a geological assessment of a site.
-An active landslide hazard area exhibits one or more of the following:

-- i.
-Areas of historical landslide movement on a site which have occurred in the past century including areas identified on the Washington Department of Ecology Washington State Coastal Atlas Map as Urs (unstable recent slide). - ii.
-Any landslide or areas susceptible to landslides as identified in the most up to date Pierce County landslide inventory by Washington State DNR or as updated. - iii.
-Unstable areas that exhibit geological and geomorphologic evidence of past slope instability or landsliding or possess geological indicators (stratigraphy, ground water conditions, etc.), that have been determined through a geotechnical report to be presently failing or may be subject to future landslide activity.
-The impact of the proposed development activities must be considered in defining the extent of the active areas. - iv.
-Interim areas are located between areas identified through a geotechnical report as an active landslide hazard area.
-Interim areas will be considered part of the active landslide hazard area if the required top of slope or toe of slope landslide hazard area buffer encompasses the area. - (b) Inactive Landslide Areas.

-Areas that have been identified as potential landslide hazard areas, but, through the geological assessment process per Section 19.06.040.I.12, meet one of the following conditions:

-- i.
-No indicators exist that indicate the potential for future landslide activity to occur. - ii.
-A slope stability analysis has indicated that there is no apparent landslide potential. - iii.
-Adequate engineering or structural measures have been provided in a geotechnical report that mitigates the potential for a future landslide to occur as a result of current or past development activity.
+An active landslide hazard area exhibits one or more of the following: - Areas of historical landslide movement on a site which have occurred in the past century including areas identified on the Washington Department of Ecology Washington State Coastal Atlas Map as Urs (unstable recent slide). - 2) Any landslide or areas susceptible to landslides as identified in the most up to date Pierce County landslide inventory by Washington State DNR or as updated. - 3) Unstable areas that exhibit geological and geomorphologic evidence of past slope instability or landsliding or possess geological indicators (stratigraphy, ground water conditions, etc.), that have been determined through a geotechnical report to be presently failing or may be subject to future landslide activity.
+The impact of the proposed development activities must be considered in defining the extent of the active areas. - 4) Interim areas are located between areas identified through a geotechnical report as an active landslide hazard area.
+Interim areas will be considered part of the active landslide hazard area if the required top of slope or toe of slope landslide hazard area buffer encompasses the area. - ii.
+Inactive Landslide Areas.
+Areas that have been identified as potential landslide hazard areas, but, through the geological assessment process per Section 6.4.7(L), meet one of the following conditions: - 1) No indicators exist that indicate the potential for future landslide activity to occur. - 2) A slope stability analysis has indicated that there is no apparent landslide potential. - 3) Adequate engineering or structural measures have been provided in a geotechnical report that mitigates the potential for a future landslide to occur as a result of current or past development activity.
 The engineering or structural measures must provide a minimum factor of safety of 1.5 static conditions and 1.2 for dynamic conditions.
 Analysis of dynamic (seismic) conditions shall be based on a minimum horizontal acceleration as established by the current version of the International Building Code, or as recommended by the geotechnical engineer based on site specific conditions that require alternative values.
-The engineering or structural measures must be completed, inspected and accepted for the area to be deemed stable.
-Construction sequencing recommendations must be provided by the geotechnical professional when a proposed development will be constructed concurrently with the engineering or structural measures.
+The engineering or structural measures must be